top of page

 Paul tells us that having been justified by God guarantees that we will enter into His eternal joy.
 Later Paul will state that “…those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified” (Romans 8:30).

 But the apostle knows that, although we should simply accept what God says to us, we often need to be convinced by arguments that seem reasonable to us.
-When Jesus calls his disciples to not be anxious, he says to them: “For life is more than food, and the body more than clothing” (Luke 12:23).
-In other words, if God has given you life and body, won’t He also give you food to sustain that life and clothing to cover that body?
+When Jesus calls his disciples not to be anxious, He says to them: “For life is more than food, and the body more than clothing” (Luke 12:23).
+In other words, if God has given you life and body, won’t He also give you food to sustain your life and clothing to cover your body?
 It makes sense.
-If he has given us the greater he will give us the lesser.
+If He has given us the greater He will give us the lesser.

-And that’s exactly what Paul does here.
+That’s exactly what Paul does here.
 Humankind’s great problem is that it does not attain the glory of God (Romans 3:23).
-And what God does is reconcile us to Him (2 Corinthians 5:18), declare us righteous (Romans 1:17), and that through the sacrifice of His Son.
-If only we meditate that God was able to turn enemies into children, it would make no sense to think that now that we are His children He would no longer favor us.
-And Paul insists on this when he states: “He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?”
+What God does is reconcile us to Himself (2 Corinthians 5:18), declare us righteous (Romans 1:17), and that through the sacrifice of His Son.
+If only we consider that God was able to turn enemies into children, it would make no sense to think that now that we are His children He would no longer favor us.
+Paul insists on this when he states: “He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?”
 (Romans 8:32).

-So, beloved brother, you must grow every day in the knowledge of Jesus Christ and the extent of His work; what He really accomplished when He said, “It is finished,” and when you received this benefit by faith.
+So, beloved, you must grow every day in the knowledge of Jesus Christ and the extent of His work: what He accomplished when He said, “It is finished,” and when you received this benefit by faith.

 For Reflection